davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

     GCC uses a garbage collector to manage its own memory allocation.
-This parameter specifies the minimum percentage by which the garbage collectors heap should be allowed to expand between collections.
+This parameter specifies the minimum percentage by which the garbage collector's heap should be allowed to expand between collections.
     Tuning this may improve compilation speed; it has no effect on code generation.

     The default is 30% + 70% * (RAM/1GB) with an upper bound of 100% when
     RAM >= 1GB.
-If ``getrlimit`` is available, the notion of RAM is the smallest of actual RAM and ``RLIMIT_DATA`` or ``RLIMIT_AS``.
+If ``getrlimit`` is available, the notion of 'RAM' is the smallest of actual RAM and ``RLIMIT_DATA`` or ``RLIMIT_AS``.
 If GCC is not able to calculate RAM on a particular platform, the lower bound of 30% is used.
 Setting this parameter and